angristan/awesome-stars/README.md

 ## Python

+- [bee-san/pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
+Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
 - [satwikkansal/wtfpython](https://github.com/satwikkansal/wtfpython) - What the f*ck Python? 😱
 - [rbignon/doctoshotgun](https://github.com/rbignon/doctoshotgun) - Script to automatically book a vaccine slot on Doctolib for today or tomorrow, following rules from the French Government.
 - [Chia-Network/chia-blockchain](https://github.com/Chia-Network/chia-blockchain) - Chia blockchain python implementation (full node, farmer, harvester, timelord, and wallet)